Healthy Watermelon Peperomia (Peperomia argyreia) in bright indirect, also known as Watermelon Peperomia

 Pitfalls

 Overwatering causes petiole rot easily.
-Removing leaf without adequate petiole.
+A practical check: removing leaf without adequate petiole.

 💡